-The Trade Marks Act 1994 specifies certain infringements, and how to establish these infringements, which can be undertaken in relation to registered trademarks.
+The Trade Marks Act 1994 (TMA 1994) specifies the various infringements which can be made in relation to registered trademarks, and how these infringements can be established.
 The same Act however, also establishes various defences to trademark infringement.

 Use of another registered trademark